 It was late afternoon by the time we arrived at Lake Placid.
 Of the three couples, we were the last.
-Despite the grandeur of the rolling mountains and the excitement shared by our group, a looming anxiety clung to me, inescapable and heavy, like a wool pullover on a humid day.
+Despite the grandeur of the rolling mountains and the excitement shared by our group, looming anxiety clung to me, inescapable and heavy, like a wool pullover on a humid day.

-While they joked about not having the adequate Wi-Fi to watch porn on their phones, I envisioned Stef smothering me in my sleep.
+While they joked about not having adequate Wi-Fi to watch porn on their phones, I envisioned Stef smothering me in my sleep.

 While we started a small fire and arranged our lawn chairs around it, I imagined holding my forearm over the flame until the skin seared away.

 And while my friends planned the next day’s activities, I pictured myself in the lake being drowned by a gaggle of sea hags.

 Later that night we had uninspired sex.
 Felt like we’d forced ourselves through the motions.
 I thought about what college would be like, which led me to ponder all the things I was leaving behind.
 For better or worse, a seismic shift was on the horizon and I wasn’t quite sure what that meant to me.
 My dad’s words played on my mind like a mantra:

 You have to tell her.